• Recipe Box

 • 3.5 lb Beef Bottom Round Roast

-• 2 tbsp Homemade Ranch Seasoning Mix
+• 2 tbsp Homemade Ranch Seasoning Mix, click for the recipe

 • 1/2 cup warm water, I microwaved mine in a mug for 1 minute